We are always amazed when we hear about the discovery of a treasure.

-The value of Henry VIII coin on itself can reach up to $ 5000.
+The value of the Henry VIII coin itself can reach up to $ 5000.
 The entire hoard can be sold for more than $ 100,000.
 The money will be split between the finder and the landowner.

 Paul is an expert metal detectorist.
 He is passionate about treasure hunting since his childhood.
 His first encounter with this hobby was when his parents gave him the Treasure Island book.
 He took his passion to the next level only in the last few years when he decided to buy a metal detector.
 If you want to get into this hobby too, you can read this guide.

 Before going to hunt metals, Paul and Michael study aerial photos in order to find historical settlements.
 Coins are usually buried around these areas.
 This time was different.
 They didn’t plan their trip, they were only looking for a lost ring.
-After a few hours scanning the field, they found this hoard.
+After a few hours of scanning the field, they found this hoard.